-Board your charter flight in Paris taking you to Kangerlussuaq where the ship awaits your arrival.
+Board your included flight from Paris to Kangerlussuaq where the ship awaits your arrival.
 Embark your vessel for introductions to experienced crew and fellow travelers.
 Settle in to life on board as your cruise begins its voyage.

 Located just above the Arctic Circle, Sisimiut is the northernmost town in Greenland where the port remains ice-free in the winter.
 It also happens to be the southernmost town where there is enough snow for dogsleds in winter and spring.
 Traveling by sled has long been the main means of winter transportation.

-Gather to hear amazing stories of adventure and learn about the region’s wildlife and incredible nature.
-Other onboard options include a spa, fitness center, and exquisite dining.
+Gather to learn about the region’s wildlife and incredible nature.
+Other onboard options include a spa, and fitness center.

 The word Akpat is the Inuit name for the thick-billed murre.
-Nesting on the tall limestone cliffs, this is home to one of the largest colonies in the world and a desirable spot for polar bears.
+Nesting on the tall limestone cliffs, this is home to one of the largest colonies in the world.

 Experience beautiful Nachvak Fjord, deep and narrow it is a place where whales, seals, walrus, Arctic fox and polar bears are known to congregate.
 Birds are also in abundance including puffins and murres.
 Enjoy the stunning scenery as photographic opportunities abound in this 22 kilometer long fjord.

 Voyage into Saglek Fjord, Torngat Mountains National Park's southern gateway; home to Canada’s tallest mountains east of the Rockies, full of breathtaking fjords and surreal landscapes.Torngait is an Inuktitut word meaning “place of spirits”.
 The Torngat Mountains have been home to Inuit and those before them for over 7,500 years.
-Watch for migrating caribou and polar bears stalking seals along the coast.
+Watch and you may see migrating caribou or possibly a polar bear stalking a seal along the coast.

 As your journey continues along the coast of Labrador keep your eyes to the sea for a chance to spot humpback and minke whales and to the sky as seabirds fly overhead.